 According to tradition, the first person to teach vine growing to the inhabitants of the island was the hero of the Argonauts, Agkaios.

-During the Byzantine period, references are also made in the descriptions of the traveler clergyman Willibald who visited Samos in 741 AD during his trip to Jerusalem.
+During the Byzantine period, references are also made in the descriptions of the traveller clergyman Willibald who visited Samos in 741 B.C. during his trip to Jerusalem.

 The fate of viticulture follows the turbulent history of the island and is often interrupted by raids, culminating in the almost complete desolation of the land during the 15th century, resulting in the abandonment of vineyards, as natives’ resort to inaccessible mountain areas where they live in hiding.
 A century later, Samos is recolonized with new population from all parts of Greece, and that is when the history of the island’s Muscat wines begins again.